What do we know of what actually happens in the closing segment of the interview?

 There is often a tension between efficiency, completeness and relaxing at the end of a consultation which may be valuable to relationship building.
 The skills used will depend on the outcome both doctor and patient wish to achieve.

 Silverman and Kurtz have proposed four main skills which we think contribute to a satisfactory ending of the consultation.

 - Summarising: summarises session briefly and clarifies — of care.

-- Contracting: contracts with patient regarding next steps for patient and physician.
+- Contracting: contracts with the patient regarding next steps for patient and physician.

-- Final checking: checks that patient agrees and is comfortable with plan and asks if any corrections, questions or other items to discuss.
+- Final checking: checks that the patient agrees and is comfortable with the plan and asks if any corrections, questions or other items to discuss.